GeospatialResearch/Digital-Twins/README.md

 The collected data is stored in the application database using PostgreSQL

 The reason for implementing a database are:
-1. Reusing data that has been processed by the digital twinthat may have taken a long time to process
+1. Reusing data that has been processed by the digital twin that may have taken a long time to process
 1. Avoid unnecessary network overhead on the data providers
 1. To avoid delays in fetching the same data from the API when required again and again to run the models.